robinrodricks/FluentFTP/README.md

 - Support GetObjectInfo() even if machine listings are not supported by the server
 - Add `existsMode` to UploadFile() and UploadFiles() allowing for skip/overwrite and append
 - Remove all usages of string.Format to fix reliability issues caused with UTF filenames
-- Fix issue of broken files when uploading/downloading through a FTP proxy
+- Fix issue of broken files when uploading/downloading through a proxy (thanks [Zoltan666](https://github.com/Zoltan666))
 - GetReply() is now public so users of OpenRead/OpenAppend/OpenWrite can call it after
 - Split stream API into Upload()/UploadFile() and Download()/DownloadFile()

 #### 16.5.0
-- Add async/await support to all methods for .NET 4.5 and onwards (Thank you [jblacker](https://github.com/jblacker))
+- Add async/await support to all methods for .NET 4.5 and onwards (thanks [jblacker](https://github.com/jblacker))

+#### 16.4.0
+- Support for .NET Standard 1.4 added.

+#### 16.2.5
+- Add UploadFiles() and DownloadFiles() which is faster than single file transfers
+- Allow disabling UTF mode using DisableUTF8 API

+#### 16.2.4
+- First .NET Core release (DNXCore5.0) using Visual Studio 2017 project.
+- Support for .NET 2.0 also added with shims for LINQ commands needed.

+#### 16.2.1
+- Add FtpListOption.IncludeSelfAndParent to GetListing()

+#### 16.1.0
+- Use streams during upload/download of files to improve performance with large files

 ## Credits